recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 > of collections in need."
 >
 > &mdash;Jocelyn Robinson, project director for the _Survey of Broadcast Archives of Historically Black Colleges &amp; Universities_

+NRPF aims to provide, summarize, and create useful background information to inform decision makers and funders regarding responsive, best-practice approaches to preservation challenges that confront the audio preservation community.
+This guidance touches on many aspects of recorded sound preservation, from work with vintage format types to the stories and communities whose perspectives are recorded in these sounds.